The old carpet with its Byzantine border

 Bigalow’s face crinkled up.
 “Shhhh!
 That was a foolish risk you took.”

-Jonathan felt he’d done as well as could be expected, “Babs told me to poke around.
+I felt I’d done as well as could be expected, “Babs told me to poke around.
 Now at least, we can identify the murderer.”

 “Thank you, Bigalow.
 I needed to hear that.
 I love you, too.
+But this whole idea of there being operatives around makes me nervous.
 Babs wants to investigate the crime scene tomorrow.
 I said I’d go with her.”
-Jonathan also wanted to slow things down just a bit.
+I also wanted to slow things down just a bit.

-Bigalow paused, and then said, “No problem.
-Go ahead and see what you can find, little buddy.
+Bigalow paused, then said, “No problem.
+Go ahead and see what you can find out, baby love.
 The moon won’t be right for Vienna until a few days anyway.
 Stay chill and stop worrying.
-Just keep your ear to the ground.
+Just keep your ear to the ground and be very discreet.
 Nico may very well be the hitman.
 But we have to prove Bennet hired him for Eduardo.
 I wouldn’t take you this far if it wasn’t important.”